 When facing criminal charges, often the most challenging thing at first is trying to navigate through the criminal legal system.
 State and federal laws govern criminal law and have different penalties for each system.
 Most criminal charges are brought under state law in Rockford, IL, unless certain factors make it a federal crime, such as being committed on federal property or across state lines.

 To understand the criminal justice system and to fight your charges effectively, you must seek legal assistance from an experienced criminal defense attorney.
 A criminal defense lawyer from our law firm can assist you at all stages of your criminal case, from protecting your rights upon arrest to providing an aggressive defense in state and federal courts.

 The criminal defense attorneys at Hirsch Law Group are highly experienced and skilled at criminal defense law.
-Our law office has a team of former prosecutors that are now aggressive defense attorneys, using their unique criminal law experience to provide strong representation to each of our clients.
+Our law office has a legal team of former prosecutors who are now aggressive defense attorneys.
+They use their unique criminal law experience to provide strong representation to each of our clients.
 Our priority is protecting the rights of the accused and ensuring that you do not fall victim to the criminal justice system.

 Call our law office today to schedule a free consultation at 815-880-1134.

 Suppose you have been charged with a crime in Rockford, IL, whether drug trafficking, domestic violence, resisting arrest, disorderly conduct, or a DUI.
 In that case, you must have strong legal counsel.
 Many people underestimate the long-term impacts of a criminal conviction and how having a criminal record can hugely impact your life.

 At Hirsch Law Group, our criminal defense lawyers have seen the permanent impacts of a criminal conviction and have helped many clients with their criminal cases.
 We prioritize protecting defendants’ rights and providing aggressive representation in court and throughout their criminal cases.